 Special thanks to the Special Collections Research Center of the University of Chicago Library for permission to use Helga Chu’s letter from the Elizabeth H. Paepcke Papers, and to Avery B. Chumbley for his assistance in Hawaii.

 Today is Hing’s birthday.
-A painting by Helga is at eBay.
+His portrait of Helga is here.
+A painting by Helga, below, was on eBay.

 • • •